-Thank to Jeff Hoel for providing the transcript for Episode 109 of the Community Broadband Bits podcast with Alyssa Clemsen-Roberts.
+Thanks to Jeff Hoel for providing the transcript for the episode 90 of the Community Broadband Bits podcast with Jory Wolf on the fiber approach in Santa Monica, California.
 Listen to this episode here.

-Chris Mitchell: Welcome to the Community Broadband Bits podcasts.
-I'm Chris Mitchell.
-And today I'm speaking with Alyssa Clemsen-Roberts, the Manager of Industry Affairs for Rural Infrastructure Issues at the Utilities Telecom Council.
+Chris Mitchell: Welcome to another edition of the Community Broadband Bits Podcast.
+I'm Chris Mitchell, today speaking with Jory Wolf, CIO for the City of Santa Monica.
 Welcome to the show.

 Chris: It's wonderful to have you on.
 We've been talking for the past year or so, as we gathered research for the report we've just released, on Santa Monica City Net, a network run out of your Information Systems Department.
 So, congratulations on such a wonderful network, and I'm glad we're able to bring some attention to it.

 Jory: Thank you.
 And thanks for showing the interest in our story.

 Chris: Absolutely.
 That's what we're going to talk about today.
 And I'd like to start by just giving people a sense of what Santa Monica is like, for the...Read more